Swirrl/tripod/README.md

         people = Person.all.resources #=> returns all people as an array

         ric = Person.find('http://ric') #=> returns a single Person object.

+## Note:

+Tripod doesn't supply a database.
+You need to install one.
+I recommend [Fuseki](http://jena.apache.org/documentation/serving_data/index.html), which runs on port 3030 by default.

 ## Some Other interesting features